Financial Services

 • Funds are available sooner

-An overpayment of charges will result in a credit (negative) balance on the student account.
+An overpayment of charges due will result in a credit (negative) balance on the student account.

 Refunds (negative balances) are generally processed on Tuesday and Thursdays with some exceptions.
 In the event of a catastrophic event, students will receive the services for with they have paid unless the University deems compensation is warranted for services not received.
-Refunds are either mailed by check or deposited electronically into the students bank checking account.
+Refunds are either deposited electronically into the student's bank account or mailed by check.

-For a quicker initial refund, sign up for e-Refunding to get your money electronically deposited into the bank account of your choice.
+For a quicker initial refund, sign up for direct deposit (e-Refunding) to receive your money electronically deposited into the bank account of your choice.
 To sign up for e-Refunding, follow the e-Refunding instructions [PDF].
-Once you have set up your refund/payment profile, your refund check will be deposited in approximately 2-3 business days after it has posted to your student account on WINS.
-The processing time varies by banking institution.
-Students will receive an email to their UWW email address.
-The funds will be available to you as soon as they are deposited.
+Once you have set up your refund/payment profile, refunds will be deposited in approximately 2-3 business days after being posted to your student account in WINS.
+The processing time varies by financial institution.
+Students will receive an email notification of the refund to their UWW email address.
+The funds will be available to you as soon as deposited.
 All future refunds will be direct deposited into the account you set up.

 The University can direct deposit to any U.S. financial institution with electronic funds transfer capabilities.
-Most banks participate in the electronic funds transfer network.
-Contact your bank if you have any questions about the bank's ability to accept direct deposit.
+Most institutions participate in the electronic funds transfer network.
+Contact your financial institution if you have any questions about the it's ability to accept direct deposit.

-If you do not have a bank account, you can expect your refund to be delayed.
-Any refunds that cannot be processed electronically will be processed as a paper check and mailed to your local address; when school is in session and to your home address; when school is not in session.
+If you do not have a financial account, you can expect your refund to be delayed.
+Any refunds that cannot be processed electronically will be processed as a paper check and mailed to your local address when school is in session, and to your home address when school is not in session.

-UW Whitewater will first apply Title IV parent PLUS loan funds to "allowable charges", which are tuition, mandatory segregated fees, course fees, and housing and meal charges contracted with the University.
+UW Whitewater will apply Title IV Parent PLUS loan funds to 'allowable charges', which are tuition, mandatory segregated fees, course fees, and housing and meal charges contracted with the University.
 If any loan funds remain, UW Whitewater will refund the remaining to the parent to help pay other education expenses.
 The parent may authorize the school to pay the remaining loan funds directly to the student.
-For more information on Title IV parent PLUS loans contact UW Whitewater Financial Aid office at uwwfao@uww.edu.
+For more information on Title IV Parent PLUS loans contact UW Whitewater Financial Aid Office at uwwfao@uww.edu.